Women and girls in the Philippines are in need of your support.

 • Blog, Featured Stories, Latest News & Stories, Peacebuilding

-What began as a territorial dispute in 2000 evolved into competition over resources, ideological clashes, and leadership conflicts, eventually spiraling into violence, displacement, and loss of lives.
+For twenty years, a deep rift split this indigenous community in the Philippines.
+What started as a territorial dispute in 2000 evolved into an intense conflict over resources, ideologies, and leadership, eventually spiraling into violence, displacement, and the loss of many lives.
 It also prevented the formation of a unified council needed to secure the tribe’s land rights.
 With climate change and environmental degradation potentially making scarce resources even scarcer, further escalation seemed almost inevitable.

-But now, 20 years later, both sides are taking crucial steps toward reconciliation.
+But now, two decades later, both sides are taking crucial steps toward reconciliation.

 NCIP and BRIDGE Project help clear a path to peace

-The Talaandig, Caraga’s smallest indigenous group, is a dwindling tribe with fewer than 2,000 families.
+The Talaandig, the smallest indigenous group in the Philippines’ Caraga Region in Mindanao, is a dwindling tribe with fewer than 2,000 families.
 The conflict forced some to flee deep into the forests, limiting their access to education and basic services mostly available in the lowlands.
 Many of its youth also struggle to maintain their traditional way of life and cultural identity due to discrimination and limited opportunities for learning and livelihood.

 For years, the tribe tried to settle the dispute, but insufficient resources and the periodic recurrence of violence made it challenging.